The Queen's Corgi: Production

-Belgian company nWave Pictures produced and animated the film, with the distribution company Charades acquiring worldwide rights to it.
+The Belgian company nWave Pictures produced and animated the film, with the distribution company Charades acquiring worldwide rights to it.

 The film cost around $20 million to make.

 Music

 Ramin Djawadi, who scored Ben Stassen's previous films, such as Robinson Crusoe, The House of Magic and Fly Me to the Moon, returned to score the film.
 This is the seventh collaboration between Stassen and Djawadi.

 Release

 This film was released on 3 April 2019 in France and Belgium.
 It was also released in 2020 in other countries around the world, including China, the United Kingdom, Latin America, the United States and Russia.

 Reception

 Clarisse Loughrey of The Independent gave the film 1/5 stars, calling it "deeply unpleasant and in no way suitable for children."
 Mike McCahill of The Guardian gave it 2/5 stars, writing, "Kesteloot and Stassen are too busy scrabbling for content – basically fine, largely indifferent, sometimes misjudged – to fill the gaps between the frenetic set pieces."
 The Canberra Times's Cris Kennedy also gave it 2/5 stars, criticising it as "an appalling exercise in misjudgment" and adding, "The adult concepts are out there in the open: death, nymphomania, gay and transgender shaming, domestic violence.
 And that's from the puppy dogs our kids are supposed to find cute."

 Nathan Rabin wrote in a review for Fatherly, "It's as if the screenwriters wrote a hard R, Sausage Party-style lowbrow romp and a G-rated movie about cute doggies, then combined the two scripts into something that was wildly inappropriate for families but too cute and cloying for adults.
 Nobody should watch this with their kids if they watch it at all."